purushothamreddy686/jfrogpipeline/README.md

 2. Open port 8081 and 8082 in the security group
 3. installing jfrog artifactory on ec2
 4. installation of jenkins on Ec2.
-5. Configur that box with docker software.
+5. Configure that box with docker software.
 6. install maven 3.5.0 to support project.
 7. install java and stup java home to support project and jenkins.